aspiringpro/marcusreed-ed838/src/pages/index.md

           elegant, functional, blazing-fast, and extremely effective.
       - title: Branding
         content: >-
-          Branding is much more than a pretty logo and a fancy website.
-Let me help deliver a cohesive brand experience to your consumers that seperates you from your competition.
+          Branding involves much more than a designing a pretty logo and a fancy website.
+Colors, fonts, and slick graphics don't mean anything if they are not put together with a brand identity and strategy in mind.
+Let me help deliver a cohesive brand experience to your consumers that seperates you from the competition.

+          > A brand is a voice and a product is a souvenir.

+          - Lisa Gansky
       - title: Maintenance
         content: >-
           I am available to assist you in making updates or modifications to